NEW Request for Proposals: Community-Based and Nonprofit Organizations FY26 Pilot

 The OC has two additional members in advisory roles.
 These represent the North Carolina Department of Environmental Quality (NCDEQ) and Central Pines Regional Council (CPRC).
 The OC provides overall policy direction and guidance to the grant program, reviews all the grant applications, and makes the final decisions regarding grant awards.
 All five members of the OC can be found in the graphic on the left.

-Thanks in part to the guidance of the OC, a pilot equity and inclusion RFP was released for FY23 for the first time in the history of the program.
+Thanks in part to the guidance of the OC, a pilot Community-Based and Nonprofit Organizations RFP was released for FY23 for the first time in the history of the program.
 For FY25-26, a two year RFP was released for the first time ever too.
 This multi-year RFP is expected to alleviate the administrative burden of annual application on the grantees and provide them with higher level of stability and continuity around grant work.

 Arise Collective | Bike Durham | Black Girls Do Bike